 The 46-year-old Quinn was selected from a short list of candidates that reportedly included former Terrier Mike Sullivan and current associate head coach Mike Bavis.

-Quinn, a native of Cranston, R.I., was a first-round draft pick of the Minnesota North Stars (No. 13 overall), and played under Parker for three seasons from 1984-87.
+Quinn, a native of Cranston, R.I., was a first-round draft pick of the Minnesota North Stars (No. 13 overall) in the 1984 draft.
 After his junior year, he tried out for the 1988 Olympic team but was diagnosed with a rare blood disorder, temporarily forcing his retirement from the game.

 Four years later, with his disease under control, Quinn tried out for the 1992 Olympic team.
 Although he failed to make the national squad, Quinn caught the eye of New York Rangers scouts, and played 19 games for New York's American Hockey League affiliate, the Binghamton Rangers, in 1991-92.

-The next season, he played 60 games with the Cleveland Lumberjacks of the International Hockey League, notching 21 points on eight goals and 13 assists.
-He retired permanently after that season and went to work as an assistant coach for Northeastern.
+The next season, he played 60 games with the Cleveland Lumberjacks of the International Hockey League.
+He retired permanently after that season moved into coaching, getting a job as an assistant coach for Northeastern.